huqiang1234/codepath-ios/tipcalculator/README.md

 - Required: Main view and Settings view show tip percentages based on user's change
 - Required: Re-calculate tip/total amounts based on the new tip percentage after user's change

-GIF walkthrough of all required and optional stories
+GIF walkthrough of all required and optional stories:

 ![Video Walkthrough](TipCalculator.gif)